timatooth/udraw/README.md

 # udraw

-_udraw_ is a multiplayer drawing application like many other drawing apps out there which have surfaced since WebSockets.
-Mine happens to expand in size allowing very large drawings on an (unlimited?) sized surface.
-Each area of the canvas is broken into 256x256 pixel tiles which are drawn on a single HTML5 canvas seamlessly to make drawing on a large canvas possible.
+_udraw_ is a multiplayer drawing application which expands in size allowing very large drawings on an (unlimited?) sized surface.
+Each area of the canvas is broken into 256x256 pixel tiles which are drawn on a single HTML5 canvas seamlessly.
 ### Demo
 A live demo is available at [https://udraw.me](https://udraw.me)

 #### Features
+- Live mouse movement
-- Color picker, eyedropper, Retina support
+- Color picker, eyedropper, Retina support, Sketchy pencil (based off mrdoobs 'harmony' app)
 - WASD, Arrow keys and Middle Mouse Button pan around
 - Shortcuts for Brush, Line, Eyedropper etc.

 ## Operation
-_udraw_ uses Redis for storage of PNG tiles which are accessed via a basic RESTful API.
+The _udraw_ server uses Redis for storage of PNG tiles which are accessed via a basic RESTful API.
 Real time events are sent over WebSocket using Socket.IO.

-WebRTC support is the next goal for *hopefully faster* Peer-to-Peer support while Socket.IO operates for signalling and relay as fallback.
+WebRTC support is the next goal for *hopefully faster* Peer-to-Peer support while Socket.IO operates for signaling and relay as fallback.

 ### Requirements
- - Redis 3 server running
+ - Redis server running on localhost
- - Node tested 0.10.x 4.x.x & 5.0.0
+ - Node.js
  - Gulp (```npm install  -g gulp```)

 ## Build & Run